frehner/modern-guide-to-packaging-js-library/README.md

 }
 ```

-You can additionally create a `LICENSE.txt` file in the root of your project and copy the license text there.
+Additionally, you can create a `LICENSE.txt` file in the root of your project and copy the license text there.

 </details>

 ---

-## Contributing

-TODO: add notes about how to contribute here, such as "please provide references or sources for changese you wish to make."

 ## Special Thanks